hefestosjs/docs/README.md

 ## Services

+Aqui está o texto mesclado de forma coerente:

+---

-The service is a class and can have as many functions as you want, but if you generate the Service using the command line, by default, the functions that are created next to the service are:
+Our code generator will generate 2 approaches for services: a single-file approach or a multiple-files approach.
+The service in a single file has each method as a functionality, but if you choose the multiple-files approach, each file will contain a single method.
+The service as a single file is a class and can have as many functions as you want, but if you generate the service using the command line, by default, the functions created alongside the service are:

+For the single-file approach, the command line will generate file with a class that can have as many functions as you want, and by default, the functions created alongside the service are:

 - index
 - show
 - store
 - update
 - destroy

+For the multiple-files approach, the command line will generate a folder with the name you chose, containing the files:

+- index.ts
+- Create.ts
+- Update.ts
+- List.ts
+- Show.ts
+- Delete.ts

 You can import the AppError interface from within "core" to trigger specific errors, for example: `import { AppError } from "core";`.
 If necessary, you can also import the ResponseUtils file, which has functions that help with pagination, deleting data, such as a password, an object or an array of objects.
 The functions are: